investigativedata/juditha/README.md

 assert j.lookup("HIMATIC EXPLOTACIONES SL") is not None
 ```

+## fuzzy matching

+Optionally, search fuzzy.
+Fuzzyness is controlled by `FUZZY_SCORE` as a threshold (~0.9x) and activated by `FUZZY=true`.

+During import, this creates an additional reverted redis index based on value tokens and for lookups compares name candidates via `Levensthein`.

 ## the name

 **Juditha Dommer** was the daughter of a coppersmith and took care of seven children, while her husband Johann Pachelbel wrote a *canon*.